Team

 Research Associate, McGill University

 Sophie graduated from her master’s in Geography in February 2023 after completing her BSc in the Ecological Determinants of Health at McGill's School of Environment.
 Her research interests focus on the socio-environmental determinants of health and health disparities.
 Since joining Prof. Riva’s lab in May 2019, Sophie has been working on various projects related to Indigenous health indicators, housing, food insecurity, and energy poverty.
-During her MA, she will examine how energy poverty impacts the health of Canadians.
+She is the research coordinator for PRISE.

 Honours Undergraduate Students